All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 This is also a form of psychotherapy that helps all members of a family improve their communication skills.
 It is also useful in helping to resolve conflict.

-This is a holistic form of therapy that is becoming increasingly popular.
 It is an animal-based therapy that sees clients caring for and working with horses.
 It is also used to help those with autism, dementia, anxiety, ADD, and other conditions, as well as substance use disorder.

 When an individual enters recovery, the threat of a relapse is always present no matter how big or small.